William Calder Marshall: Life

-He was born at Gilmour Place in Edinburgh, the eldest son of William Marshall a goldsmith with a shop at 1 South Bridge and his wife Annie Calder.
+He was born at Gilmour Place in Edinburgh, the eldest son of William Marshall, a goldsmith with a shop at 1 South Bridge, and his wife Annie Calder.

+William was the eldest of six younger brothers and sisters: Agnes (b. c.
+1815), John (b. c.
+1817), Thomas (c.
+1819–1901), William (b. c.
+1821), Marion (b. c.
+1822) and David (1830–1897).

-He attended the Edinburgh Royal High School and Edinburgh University before enrolling at the Edinburgh Trustees Academy in 1830 before enrolling in the Royal Academy school in London in 1834, where he won the silver medal.
-He studied under Francis Chantrey and Edward Hodges Baily, and then, in 1836 went to Rome to pursue his study of classical sculpture, staying for two years.
+He attended the Edinburgh Royal High School and Edinburgh University before enrolling at the Edinburgh Trustees Academy in 1830.
+In 1834 he enrolled at the Royal Academy school in London, where he won the silver medal.
+He studied under Francis Chantrey and Edward Hodges Baily, and in 1836 he went to Rome to pursue his study of classical sculpture, staying for two years.

 In 1844, he participated in an exhibition held at Westminster Hall to select artists to decorate the rebuilt Palace of Westminster.

-It proved to be the turning point of his career, leading to many commissions for public monuments not only for the new Houses of Parliament - for which he made statues of the Lord Chancellors Clarendon and Somers, and of Chaucer but also for Westminster Abbey and St. Paul's Cathedral.
-He made the colossal bronze of Robert Peel for Manchester; with figures representing the city, illustrative of manufactures and commerce, and another, symbolising the arts and sciences, at the base of the pedestal.
+It proved to be the turning point of his career, leading to many commissions for public monuments not only for the new Houses of Parliament – for which he made statues of the Lord Chancellors Clarendon and Somers, and of Chaucer but also for Westminster Abbey and St. Paul's Cathedral.
+He made the colossal bronze of Robert Peel for Manchester, with figures representing the city, illustrative of manufactures and commerce, and another, symbolising the arts and sciences, at the base of the pedestal.